Top Content Title

 staff and a safety factor for the skaters.

-2. If a parent or a skater not during lesson time needs to speak to a coach, please do so while they
+2. If a parent or a skater needs to speak to a coach, please do so off the ice.

 3. No skater is to be on the ice at the same time as the Zamboni.

-4. No skater is to be on the ice without a coach or BSC Executive Member present.
+4. No skater is to be on the ice without a coach or BFSC Executive Member present.

 5. Skates must be worn on the ice at all times.

-6. No parents are allowed on the ice at any time, for insurance reasons.
+6. No parents are allowed on the ice at any time.

 7. Skaters are not to enter or leave the ice over the boards or to sit on the boards.